All most all

-written in C using time.h library function.
+Digital clock implementation in C using time.h header

 #include <stdio.h>